open/close all folders

 - Heroic Bastard: Joseph's illegitimate son.
 Joseph was sixty-five at the time, meaning Josuke is actually younger than his nephew, Jotaro.

-- Japanese Delinquents: A funny subversion: He looks like one thanks to his perpetual uniform and his characteristic pompadour, but personality-wise is almost the opposite provided said pompadour is not even remotely insulted.
+- Japanese Delinquents: Subverted.
+He looks like one thanks to his perpetual uniform and his characteristic pompadour, but personality-wise is mostly the opposite provided said pompadour is not even remotely insulted.

 - Kiai: DORARARARARARARA!!!